-As a academy school with a secondary school, we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017.
+As an academy school with a secondary school, we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017.

-In teaching RSE, we are required by our funding agreements to have regard to $\underline{\text{guidance}}$ issued by the secretary of state as outlined in section 403 of the $\underline{\text{Education Act 1996.}}$
+In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.